 Add the rice, mix well, then cover (add more water if necessary, the rice should be completely covered) and cook on very low heat for about 20 minutes, until the rice has absorbed all the liquid.

-Place the lamb leg back on top of the rice to warm it for a few minutes before serving.
+Place the lamb leg back on top of the rice to warm it up for a few minutes before serving.

-Arrange the lamb leg on the bed of rice, garnish with fresh parsley.
+Lay the lamb leg on the bed of rice, garnish with fresh parsley.

-• Is Fakhid maa riz the same as Khuzi, Ghuzi, and Ouzi?
+Is fakhid maa riz the same as Khuzi, Ghuzi, and Ouzi?

-Therefore, Fakhid maa Riz can be a broader and simpler concept, while Khuzi (or Ouzi) is a more specific and complex preparation, typical of celebrations and weddings.
+Thus, Fakhid maa Riz can be a broader and simpler concept, while Khuzi (or Ouzi) is a more specific and complex preparation, typical for celebrations and weddings.Is fakhid Maa Riz the same as kabsa or mandi?

 Compared to Kabsa and Mandi, Fakhid Maa Riz is a simpler and more specific Middle Eastern dish.